AnthonMS/my-cards/README.md

 ## Installation
 ### HACS
-1. Add this repo to HACS
+1. Add this repo to HACS (Please DON'T open an issue asking how.
+Google it, I know you can do it!)
 2. Install
 3. Add something in the line of this to the configuration:
 ```yaml